guidoavvisati/coding_challenge_1/004_nasal_demons/solution.md

-# Nasal demons
+# Solutions: Nasal demons

-Each of the following snippets of C code is wrong in some way.
-Fix it and explain why:

 ## One
 ```
     #define MIN(a,b) (a < b) ? (a) : (b)
 ```
+`#define` directives should not be used for this purpose.
+Instead, we are better off defining a (possibly inline) function.
+This line can cause obscure bugs because it enforces literal substitution of the expression in MIN before the compiler runs.
+`int min(int a, int b){(a < b) ? return a : return b}`

 ## Two
 ```